Chapter 3. Using Cygwin

 Introduction

-Cygwin supports both Win32- and POSIX-style paths.
+The Cygwin DLL supports both POSIX- and Win32-style paths.
 Directory delimiters may be either forward slashes or backslashes.
-Paths using backslashes are always handled as Win32 paths.
+Paths using backslashes or starting with a drive letter are always handled as Win32 paths.
 POSIX paths must only use forward slashes as delimiter, otherwise they are treated as Win32 paths and file access might fail in surprising ways.
-Note that the usage of Win32 paths, though possible, is deprecated, since it circumvents important internal path handling mechanisms.
-UNC pathnames (starting with two slashes and a network name) are also supported.

 POSIX operating systems (such as Linux) do not have the concept of drive letters.
 Instead, all absolute paths begin with a slash (instead of a drive letter such as "c:") and all file systems appear as subdirectories (for example, you might buy a new disk and make it be the /disk2 directory).